nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 1. Start Project

-1. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>
+1. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br />

-   > Having any Java 8 version is not enough. <br>
+   > Having any Java 8 version is not enough. <br />
    > This app will not work with earlier versions of Java 8.

-2. Find the project in the `Project Explorer` or `Package Explorer` (usually located at the left hand side of the project explorer)
+2. Download the latest `taskmanager.jar` from the [releases](../../../releases) tab.
-3. Right click on the project.
+3. Navigate to the location of the `taskmanager.jar` and double click the jar
-4. Click `Run As` > `Java Application` > select `MainApp` and click `ok` at the bottom right hand corner.
-5. The GUI should appear in a few seconds.
+4. The GUI should appear in a few seconds.
 <img src="images/TaskManager.jpg" width="600">

-6. Refer to the [Features](#features) section below for details of each command.<br>
+5. Refer to the [Features](#features) section below for details of each command.<br />
+6. Pressing the up or down key will allow you to iterate through previous commands executed
+7. Pressing the tab key will auto complete the word at the current cursor if there is a match, otherwise a list of suggestions will be displayed

 ## 2. Features